gayanhewa/traitorous/README.md

 HHVM.

-Hack is a new frontier, so we're dawning our outlaw hats and completely ditching the hip trends in PHP and doing the right thing.
+Hack is a new frontier, so we're dawning our outlaw hats and completely ditching the hip trends in PHP and setting off down our own path.

 Thoughts
 --------